francescogemma/MyShelfie/README.md

 You can run the server version of the application by following these instructions:

+1. <a href="https://github.com/francescogemma/ing-sw-2023-gemma-groppi-migali-miotti/raw/main/deliverables/final/jar/my-shelfie-server.jar"> Download the server JAR </a>
-1. Open the terminal, any terminal of any OS should work (Windows, Linux, MacOS)
+2. Open the terminal, any terminal of any OS should work (Windows, Linux, MacOS)
-2. Go to the directory containing the JAR file of the server (`my-shelfie-server.jar`)
+3. Go to the directory containing the JAR file of the server (`my-shelfie-server.jar`)
-3. execute the server JAR using the command:
+4. execute the server JAR using the command:
     ```
     java -jar my-shelfie-server.jar [hostname]
     ```